Identity Document for Criminal History Checks

-You must provide four documents with your completed form to confirm your identity:
+You must provide four documents with your completed application:

-1. One Commencement document to confirm your birth in Australia or arrival in Australia
+• One commencement document to confirm your birth in Australia or your arrival in Australia

-3. Two Secondary documents to show the use of your identity in the community
+• Two secondary documents to show the use of your identity in the community

-Note: The provided commencement and primary documents must include a photo of you.
-If they do not have a photograph, you must submit a passport-style picture certified by a person listed in Schedule 2 of the Statutory Declarations Regulations 1993 (Cth).
+Note: Your commencement and primary documents must include a photograph.
+If either document does not contain a photograph, you must also submit a passport-style photograph certified by a person listed in Schedule 2 of the Statutory Declarations Regulations 1993 (Cth).

 Provide One Commencement of Identity Document